 As they told me, it just takes a bit of pre planning and being aware that your cat is on board your vehicle.

-In many ways, cats are a bit easier to take care of on the road than dogs and make a better passenger for truck drivers than most people.
+In many ways, cats are a bit easier to take care of on the road than bringing your pet dog and for some drivers make a better passenger for truck drivers than most people.

 Is it stressful for a cat to travel?